-The MSc European Forestry students can choose studies from the MSc Forest Sciences/Forstwissenschaften programme.
-This specialisation focuses on the sustainable management of natural resources, with a particular focus on forested landscapes.
-Courses generally yield 5 ECTS credits each, with a duration of three weeks.
+The MSc European Forestry students can choose studies from all tracks (International Forestry, Forest Ecology Research and Forstwirtschaft) within the MSc Forest Sciences programme.
+Students can choose from a wide range of courses (e.g. Plantation forestry, Carbon forestry, Forest Growth and Structure, Close-to-Nature Forest Management etc.) thus have freedom over their specialization.
+Courses generally yield 5 ECTS credits each and take place regularly during the semester or in form of blocks before/after.
 A course usually comprises lectures, practicals, tutorials, preparation, reading, independent learning and assessment.

-The Faculty has a strong network with other academic institutions within Europe and overseas, such as the EU-Canada programme Transatlantic Forestry Master's (Transfor-M) or the NFZ forestnet, a cooperation between Nancy, Zürich and Freiburg.
+The Faculty has a strong network with other academic institutions within Europe and overseas, such as the EU-Canada programme Transatlantic Forestry Master's (Transfor-M) or the NFZforestnet, a cooperation between Nancy, Zürich and Freiburg.